Introduction

 • In 1919, there were about 100 golf courses in Canada; by 1925, there were 292.

-However, by the 1924, the 20s began to roar with economic growth.
-The drought in the west had ended, trade barriers with the US had fallen and investment in the Canadian economy started to grow.
+However, by 1924, the 20s began to roar with economic growth.
+The drought in the west had ended, trade barriers with the United States had fallen and investment in the Canadian economy had started to grow.

-Although the Roaring Twenties increased the overall economic prosperity of Canada, the impact was different in different communities across the country.
+Although the Roaring Twenties increased the overall economic prosperity of Canada, the impact varied across communities in the country.
 In this activity, we’ll explore those differences in each region of Canada.

 • Maritimes (Nova Scotia, New Brunswick, PEI)